vitalab/vitalab.github.io/deep-learning/_posts/2017-04-04-feature-pyramid-network.md

 ## FPN for region-proposal
 To achieve region-proposal, the authors add a 3x3 Conv layer followed by two 1x1 Conv for classification and regression on each upsampling layer.
 These additions are called **heads** and the weights are shared.
-For each head, you assign the sames anchors boxes, resized to match the head's shape.
-The ground truth labels are assigned to the anchor if it has >70% IoU.
+For each head, you assign a set of anchors boxes resized to match the head's shape.
+The anchors are of multiple pre-defined scales and aspect ratios in order to cover objects of different shapes.
+Training labels are then assigned to each anchor based on the IoU.
+A positive label is assigned if the IoU is greater than 70%.

 ## FPN for object Detection
 Using Fast(er) R-CNN, they can use FPN as the region proposal part.
-The proposals are used in combination with RoiPooling and then they can do the same works as Fast(er) R-CNN.
+The proposals are used in combination with RoiPooling and then they can do the same work as Fast(er) R-CNN.

 ## Results
 Faster R-CNN on FPN with a ResNet-101 backbone is achieving state of the art on the COCO detection benchmark.
 It's also faster than Resnet-101 Faster R-CNN by a significant margin because of the weight sharing in the heads.